Mayacouqui/jgrapht-1/lib/lib-readme.txt

 You can find out more about JUnit and/or download the latest version from http://www.junit.org.
 You will also find there the source code of the JUnit library.

+Note that we haven't upgraded to JUnit 4.0 yet because it is not compatible JGraphT's retroweaver backport.
+(We could probably retroweave JUnit itself to solve this.)

 --------------------------------